-Wine, Dine and Work The Happy Hour
+Work The Happy Hour

-Eat Where the Locals Eat.
-For great local food at reasonable prices, everyone heads to Bella Cuba or Puerto Sagua.
-These locals haunts are serving up great Cuban style fare for a lot less than you will pay on the main road.
-Expect to pay about the same at Bella Cuba for a 3-course meal, beer and wine as for a burger and a beer on the main road.
+For great local food at reasonable prices, everyone heads to Bella Cuba, or Puerto Sagua.
+These local haunts serve great Cuban-style fare for less than you will pay on the main road.
+Expect to pay about the same at Bella Cuba for a 3-course meal, beer, and wine as for a burger and a beer on the main road.
 You decide.

 If you are looking for a good breakfast deal, most hotel restaurants along Collins Street are vying for the breakfast trade, with all-inclusive breakfasts ranging between $8 – $15.
 In true American style, they are generous in size so a pretty good deal.